 If you prefer to offer the best possible shipping rate to your customer while still covering your shipping costs, you can integrate the carrier rates on your store.
-There are a lot of high quality extensions available in the market that helps you get the shipping rates of major carriers by integrating the carrier APIs.
+There are a lot of high-quality extensions available in the market that helps you get the shipping rates of major carriers by integrating the carrier APIs.

 This is a definitive way to gain approval of customers as the shipping charges will be as transparent as possible.
 If you keep shipping options of multiple carriers, your customers will have the freedom to choose the best one.
 The choice will be based on the delivery location and shipping charges.

 Many of these extensions offer additional features like paying postage online or printing shipping labels.
-In addition to being an efficient support in controlling expenses, these features could prove to be considerably helpful in your operational aspects as well.
+In addition to being an effective support in controlling expenses, these features could prove to be considerably helpful in your operational aspects as well.

 Create bundle rates or combo offers to encourage buying

 If you notice a pattern in your store where customers are buying multiple numbers of the same product, you can offer a bundle shipping rate.
 This kind of special bundle shipping rates can be configured using Bundle Rate shipping plugins.